ttupper92618/codeceptjs-native-web-POC/README.md

 ### **Install Android Studio**

-The test Android apps, you will need to install Android Studio.
+To test Android apps, you will need to install Android Studio.
 You may do so by downloading the proper version for your machine from https://developer.android.com/studio, and then following the installation instructions available at https://developer.android.com/studio/install.

 ### **Create an Android Virtual Device**